The Complete Guide to Lawn Mower Blades for Commercial Landscapers - MowMore

 • Higher engine load

-Gator / Mulching Blades
+Gator / Mulching Blades: the cleanup killer

 • Smaller clippings, no bagging